US-China trade deal hopes lift stocks on Wall Street

-NEW YORK (AP) — Stocks moved higher in early trading on Wall Street and headed for records on Friday after U.S. officials said they were making progress in the latest push for a trade agreement with China.
+NEW YORK (AP) — Stocks moved higher on Wall Street and headed for records on Friday after U.S. officials said they were making progress in the latest push for a trade agreement with China.

 The market has been sensitive to any developments on U.S.-China trade talks.
 Investors hope the world’s two biggest economies can make a deal before new and more damaging tariffs take effect next month.